Baháʼí Faith in Tanzania: Ruaha Secondary School

 One of the unique aspects to the school culture is the total absence of caning.
-Instead the school emphasizes promoting virtues like patience, diligence, courtesy, trustworthiness, compassion and justice, while at the same time helping students developed the capacities, attitudes and skills - such as knowledge of appropriate agricultural techniques, computer literacy and basic commerce.
-The school also has a strong sense of mission when it comes to educating girls and proudly note its record of academic excellence.
-As part of the student government of the school, the Environmental Ambassadors project acts as a force in keeping the environment in pleasant condition.
-In every Form there are a number of Environmental Ambassadors chosen from volunteers.
+Instead, the school emphasizes promoting virtues like patience, diligence, courtesy, trustworthiness, compassion and justice, while also helping students in developing skills such as agricultural techniques, computer literacy and basic commerce.
+The school also takes part in the promotion of education for girls.
+Furthermore, the school aims to contribute to the conservation of the environment.
+As a part of the school's student government, the Environmental Ambassadors project aims at playing a role in the conservation of the environment.
+In every Form there are a number of Environmental Ambassadors chosen from volunteers for this purpose.

 In more recent years it has had support from Mona Foundation.
 A site master site plan was evolved with help from architect Ben Hufford, of Yost Grube Hall Architectural Firm in Portland, Oregon in February 2006.
 In August 2006 two trainers were sent to give a workshop for selected staff in the use of Microsoft Unlimited Potential curriculum.
 The foundation has contributed funds for construction of a boys' hostel (120 bed capacity), a kitchen/dry foods store, a water system (borehole well) and for purchase of a generator to provide electricity during outages.